carbon-language/carbon-lang/docs/design/generics/appendix-coherence.md

     no idea where the `HashSet` argument was created.
 -   An object may be created far from a call that has a particular interface requirement, with no guarantee that the object was created with any implementation of the interface at all.
+This error would only be detected at runtime, not at type checking time.
 -   It requires more data space at runtime because we need to store a pointer to the witness table representing the implementation with the object, since it varies instead of being known statically.